MakeSchool-Tutorials/First-iOS-App-ObjC/P2-Move-The-Ships/content.md

 }
 ```

 Tap on the screen to see what happens!
-If for some reason it doesn't work, here's a full copy of the code so you can double check to make sure you didn't make any mistakes:
+If for some reason it doesn't work, here's a full copy of the code so you can double check to make sure you didn't make any mistakes (this should be between `@implementation HelloWorldScene` and `@end`:

 ```
+CCSprite *ship1;
+CCSprite *ship2;

 - (id)init
 {
     if (self = [super init])